TheRealMerlin/DCP/README.md

-# DCP
+# You better not be CHEATING!!!!!!!!
-You better not be CHEATING!!!!!
+# Go away now